-Figure 3.
-Embryo and endosperm investment is much more poorly correlated with total reproductive investment, than is a composite variable, the product of a count of the buds initiated multiplied by average flower weight.
-In each plot, different colored points represent the 14 study species; see Table 1 for the key.
-The colored lines are best fit lines through each species’ points.
+Figure 4.
+Comparing a poor and a good predictor of total reproductive investment.
+Each point indicates the reproductive investment from a single plant from the 14 study species, indicated by colors.
+See Table 1 for species names.
+Lines are best fit SMA lines for each species.
 There are more points in panel b, as some individuals produce buds, but no seeds.
-In plot b, some individual’s flower weight * bud count is higher than their total reproductive investment due to a large proportion of buds aborting prior to reaching their mature flower weight.
-In this plot, propagule weight, the weight of the dispersed unit, not embryo and endosperm weight are used, as the purpose is to plot the commonly used currency.
+In plot b, some individual’s flower mass * bud count is higher than their total reproductive investment due to a large proportion of buds aborting prior to reaching their mature flower mass.
+In this plot, propagule mass, the mass of the dispersed unit, not embryo and endosperm mass are used, as the purpose is to plot the commonly used currency.